hande-qmc/hande/documentation/users_guide/hubbard.rst

     section of the output.
 This will be overridden by a restart file and in a simple_fciqmc calculation, where the determinant with the lowest energy is set to the reference determinant.

+    For the Heisenberg model, the 'electron' positions will represent the positions on the lattice of the spins which are up in the reference basis vector.
 **reference_det_population** *pop*
     Integer.